ElenaBerettaVu/ThesisProject/README.md

 <a name="writing"></a>
 ## 5. Progressive Writing Tips
 To make the thesis writing process less daunting and more efficient, I **strongly** recommend adopting a **progressive writing method**.
-This approach involves writing continuously throughout the project, starting from day one. :rocket:
+This approach involves writing continuously throughout the project, starting from day one :rocket:

 #### Key benefits:
 - **Capture key details**: 📝 writing early ensures you don’t forget important insights, decisions, or challenges encountered during your research